rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 ## this runs for 2 min on DCC.
 python count-cds.py > ../results/AR-gene-duplication/protein_db_CDS_counts.csv

-## this runs for ~2h on DCC.
+## this runs for ~2.5h on DCC.
 sbatch --mem=2G -t 6:00:00 --wrap="python count-duplicate-proteins.py"

-## this runs for ~2h on DCC.
+## this runs for ~2.5h on DCC.
 sbatch --mem=2G -t 6:00:00 --wrap="python count-all-proteins.py"

-**** I have run my pipeline up to here.

-TODO: document the files to download locally.

-TODO: document the following scripts: annotate-ecological-category.py check-ecological-annotation.py
+Then, copy the following files from the results/AR-gene-duplication directory onto my local machine (same directory name and file structure).

+duplicate-proteins.csv
+all-proteins.csv
+protein_db_CDS_counts.csv
+gbk-annotation-table.csv
+chromosome-plasmid-table.csv
+protein_db.faa
+prokaryotes-with-plasmids.txt

+Then, run the follow scripts to annotate the genomes, and to cross-check the computational annotation against a subset of annotations that were conducted manually.

+python annotate-ecological-category.py > ../results/AR-gene-duplication/computationally-annotated-gbk-annotated-table.csv

+python check-ecological-annotation.py